- Graduate Information

 Master of Arts in American Studies

-The M.A. in American Studies gives students solid grounding in the origins, development, practices, and theoretical framework of the field, as well as aiding them in the pursuit of independent research.
-It is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, non-profit agencies, and other venues.
+Established in 1971, the M.A. program in American Studies at Saint Louis University gives students solid grounding in the origins, development, practices, and theoretical framework of the field, as well as aiding them in the pursuit of independent research.
+The M.A. is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, non-profit agencies, and other venues.
 Some students may also pursue the M.A. in American Studies as a prelude to further degrees, such as a professional M.A. or doctorate.

 At the end of their second semester of coursework, all graduate students take a three-hour qualifying exam to demonstrate their growing knowledge of the field.
 The exam consists of essay questions provided by American Studies course instructors.
 Students must answer two of the questions: one covering material from ASTD 510, and the other covering material from another course.